-Advantages and Disadvantages of Different Roof Types in Portland
+Advantages and Disadvantages of Different Roof Types

-Whether you’re looking to replace your existing roof or you’re planning a new build in Portland, you have a lot to consider when it comes to your roof.
+Whether you’re looking to replace your existing roof or you’re planning a new build, you have a lot to consider when it comes to your roof.
 Any building’s roof is vital for its structural integrity, and the choices you make will impact your life for decades (or until you sell your property).
 However, when in doubt, consult your local roofing contractor and ask questions about what roof type will work best for you.
 Here’s a guide to get you started:

 Generally, flat roofs aren’t appropriate for the Pacific Northwest due to the amount of rainfall we receive each year.
 A flat roof’s construction is critical to its function, and a properly installed flat roof may be the best choice for some commercial buildings in the area, despite the PNW precipitation.
 Keep in mind, though, that a properly constructed and installed flat roof may work well for your home and last for years.
 Flat roofs aren’t flat.
 They have a slight pitch to allow for water drainage, so if your roofer knows what they’re doing, your flat roof should drain water well without any pooling.
-Here’s a look at a couple of the advantages and disadvantages of flat roofs here in Portland.
+Here’s a look at a couple of the advantages and disadvantages of flat roofs.